Serving Our Community

 Community Benefit Programs

-Middlesex Hospital’s commitment to ensuring the availability of extensive community benefit programs is the cornerstone of our organization.
-Our leadership recognizes the importance of the Hospital’s influence on the wellness of the communities we serve and continues to support and promote community-wide health improvement services.
+Middlesex Health’s commitment to ensuring the availability of extensive community benefit programs is the cornerstone of our organization.
+Our leadership recognizes the importance of Middlesex Health’s influence on the wellness of the communities we serve and continues to support and promote community-wide health improvement services.

 The Health of our Community

 Through Internal Revenue Code 501(r), not-for-profit hospitals are required to conduct a community health needs assessment every three taxable years with input from persons representing the broad interests of the community, prioritize needs, and develop a plan that includes measurable goals and objectives.
 For the results of our most recent community health needs assessment and implementation strategy, please visit the Community Health Needs Assessment page.

 Please contact Catherine Rees, Director, Community Health Improvement at (860) 358-3034 or email@example.com with any questions.